irfanhakim-as/homelab-wiki/topics/omv.md

 1. From the web interface, [install the FlashMemory plugin](#installing-plugin), `openmediavault-flashmemory` graphically.

 2. **Alternatively**, [install](package-manager.md#install-software) the `openmediavault-flashmemory` package using the package manager (i.e. `apt`).

 ---

-## User Management

-### Description

-This details topics pertaining user management on an OpenMediaVault (OMV) server.

-### User Home Directory

-> [!NOTE]
-> This part of the guide assumes that you have finished configuring your [storage setup](#storage-setup).

-This details how to enable users created and managed by OMV to have their own home directories:

-1. [Create a shared folder](#create-shared-folder) for the user home directory:

-   - Name: Set a unique, descriptive name for the shared folder (i.e. `home`)
-   - File system: Expand the dropdown and select the intended file system (i.e. `Merger1 [X GiB]`)
-   - Relative path: Leave as default (i.e. `home/`)
-   - Permissions: `Administrator: read/write, Users: read/write, Others: no access`

-2. From the web interface dashboard, click the **Users** group on the left-hand side to expand it, and click the **Settings** menu option.

-3. In the User Management **Settings** form, configure the following:

-   - Enabled: Check the box to enable user home directories on the OMV server
-   - Location: Expand the dropdown and select the shared folder for the user home directory (i.e. `home [on Merger1, home/]`)

-    Submit the form by clicking the **Save** button.

-4. If prompted to confirm and apply configuration changes made, click the **Apply** button.

-### Create User

-This details how to create a user account on the OMV server:

-1. **(Optional)** Ensure you have enabled and configured [user home directories](#user-home-directory) on the OMV server.

-2. From the web interface dashboard, click the **Users** group on the left-hand side to expand it, and click the **Users** menu option.

-3. In the User Management **Users** page, click the **Create | Import** button, and select the **Create** option.

-4. In the Users **Create** form, configure the following:

-   - Name: Set a unique, descriptive name for the user (i.e. `user1`)
-   - Password: Set a distinct, secure password for the user
-   - Confirm password: Repeat the user password for confirmation
-   - Shell: Leave as default or expand the dropdown and select a different default shell (i.e. `/usr/bin/bash`)
-   - Groups: Expand the dropdown and select the intended group(s) for the user (i.e. `users` and `_ssh`)
-   - SSH public keys: For every SSH public key you wish to add, click the **Add** button, and add it to the form accordingly

-    Submit the form by clicking the **Save** button.

-5. If prompted to confirm and apply configuration changes made, click the **Apply** button.

----